 (3/3) For its dialogue benefits and instant cast Axii.
-After Quen, your most used skill will be Axii.
+After Quen, this will likely be your most used skill.

-Creates an active shield which absorbs and restores vitality based on absorption.
+Creates an active shield which absorbs and restores vitality based on damage.
 This is the Sign schools training wheels and you don’t need it as you get better.

 Permanently weakens enemy Armor based on your Sign intensity.
 Maximising at 75% Sign Intensity.
 This can be a great utility skill to have in your toolkit.
 Plus Igni is your third most used Sign and often a great way to create space with larger enemies and fight your way through when crowded.

-NOTE: Having three Signs skills slotted means the potential to increase Sign Intensity 60% + at 8 skill points the Sign Tree offers you 5.5/s increase in Stamina Regeneration.
+NOTE: Having three Signs skills slotted mcan potentially increase your Sign Intensity by 60% + at 8 skill points the Sign Tree offers you 5.5/s increase in Stamina Regeneration.
 Feel free to invest more into the Tree if you have spare points, due to the increases you gain in stamina regeneration.
 Which you will need for your Quen, Axii, Igni and Rend executions.
 However, keep in mind that after the second row of skills your return on investment will dramatically decrease.

 (5/5) Increase the attack damage of fast attacks by 25%.
 So that’s 50% increase in fast attack damage (Cat School Techniques) +5% Adrenaline gain.

 (5/5) At max level no adrenaline is lost when hit, 100% reduction.
-Good investment as you’ll need all the adenaline you can get.
+Good investment as you’ll need all the adrenaline you can get.